Ezequiel92/GalaxyInspector/docs/src/api/analysis/compute_quantities/positions.md

 These functions are used internally and none are exported.

-These functions depend on the particulars of the simulation code (e.g. units).
+They may depend on the particulars of the simulation code (e.g. internal units).

 ---